Listen to an audio file of this tool.

 - As with all stages of development, individuals can dip into former stages depending upon the circumstances.
 The previous stages are always a part of a person.

 - Teach positive behaviors when you identify misbehaviors.
 Teens are most tempted to lie when they make a poor choice or mistake.
 With that knowledge, each time your teen breaks a rule, consider the question: “What positive behavior can I teach my teen to replace what I’ve told them not to do?”
-Use the following simple process called interactive modeling that teachers use that can become a powerful teaching tool for parents.4

 - Say what you will model and why.